stoerr/chatGPTtools/ChatGPTIdeen.md

 ## Toolbox

-- fix a file: takes a Java file as input have ChatGPT generate a Unix patch format patch according to a prompt.
-Perhaps maven errors as addition to the prompt.
 - for too long java code: script that removes method bodies but keeps method signatures and Javadoc.
 - study java code: have ChatGPT guess paths of superclasses and interfaces (caution for deep hierarchies), collect code (perhaps shorten it with previous script) and answer questions according to that.
 Or answer questions